WilliamRADFunk/data-glutton/README.md

-# factbook
+# data-glutton
-(In Progress) The node equivalent of geraldb's factbook.json library.
+(In Progress) Simple service to scrape website data from multiple places to create a rich, ontologically defined, store of linked data.